 b.
 Are all/most buses keyed identical?
+Yes No

-Yes lo C. How are keys distributed in the a.m.? d.
+C. How are keys distributed in the a.m.?

+d.
 How many sets of keys exist?
+One (1)

+Two (2)

+Three (3)

-One (1) Two (2) Three (3) Four (4) Other e.
+Four (4)

+Other

+e.
 Does maintenance have their own set for every vehicle?
-Yes No f.
+Yes No

+f.
 How are keys secured?
+Lock Box

+• Office

+Hidden

-Lock Box Office Hidden Took Home Other g.
+Took Home

+Other

+g.
 Is it a work rule that it is a violation to make duplicate keys of vehicles for personal use?
-Yes No e.
-SI ECURITY OF BUS EN-ROUTE a.
+Yes No

+9. SE CURITY OF BUS EN ROUTE

+a.
 Are there radio codes to report a disaster?
+YesNo

-YesNo b.
+b.
 Are drivers trained in how to handle/communicate a kidnapping?
+YesNo

 Of a passenger by a third party?
+YesNo

 Of a bus and passenger by outsider?
+YesNo

+10. SE CURITY BREACHES

+a.
+Have you had any security breaches during the past quarter?
+Yes

-YesNo YesNo YesNo 10.
-SI ECURITY BREACHES a.
-Parked empty vehicle?
-Driver while on vehicle?
-Passenger?
-Building?
-Yes Yes Yes Yes No No No No 5.
-Computer System?
+1. Parked empty vehicle?
+Yes No

+2. Driver while on vehicle?
+Yes No No

+3. Passenger?
+Yes No

+4. Building?
+Yes No

+5. Computer System?
 Yes No